SaraKhild/QueryDslAndProjections/README.md

 <br>

-##### :pencil2: `This query get departments that have at less two employees by comparing depratment number of employee and department number of department  <br> and group same values then counting them where are grater than 2`
+##### :pencil2: `This query gets departments which have at lest two employees, that compares department number that's in department table with department number of employee in employee table then arrange identical departments number and name, then count how many employee in this department which will be gereater than or equal two.`

 ###### Code :computer: